-Why you're using VR
+Why You're Using VR

-- How much do you intend to make VR a part of your firm's marketing efforts?
-Firms who truly want to be known for their VR services and reinforce branding at every opportunity might consider ordering branded cardboard headsets to leave behind with clients and prospects.
+There are many different reasons firms use VR--and your motivation for it will affect the kind of hardware you select.
+Ask yourself: How much do you intend to make VR a part of your firm's marketing efforts?
+Firms who truly want to be known for their VR services and reinforce branding at every opportunity might consider ordering branded headsets to leave behind with clients and prospects.

 - What percentage of your total VR budget can you allocate to VR?
 Read up on Popular Headsets and Pricing to inform your decision.

-- How technical is your client?
-Would they be comfortable receiving files from you to view on their own smartphone and headset?
-If you think they would be receptive to this, be sure to start by explaining to them how the collaboration process would work with this new technology, and walk them through connecting their headset and downloading the Yulio Viewer app to make sure they're up and running.
+How technical is your client?
+Would they be comfortable receiving files from you to view on their smartphone and headset?
+If you think they would be receptive to this, be sure to start by explaining to them how the collaboration process would work with this new technology and walk them through connecting their headset and downloading the Yulio Viewer app to make sure they're up and running.

-- How much is your client worth to you?
-Is it worth leaving them their own headset, and if so, how much are you willing to invest in it?
+Is your client locally based?
+If not, is it worth sending them their own VR headset for the project?
+How much is your client worth to you?
+Is it worth leaving them their headset, and if so, how much are you willing to invest in them?